 Located at the Mediterranean Sea in the very north of the Spanish coast, Barcelona is undoubtedly the most cosmopolitan and economically most active city in this country.
-It’s the capital of Catalonia, a region of Northern Spain that has its own unique culture, traditions and personality.
+It’s the capital of Catalonia, a region of Northern Spain that has its own unique culture, traditions, and personality.
 Barcelona is one of the most beautiful and exciting cities in the world attracting millions upon millions of visitors each year.
 There are many exhilarating and striking places to visit in Barcelona.
-You will never be tired of things to do in Barcelona.

 10. Camp Nou

-For the sports fans, one of the most thrilling places to visit in Barcelona is the Camp Nou.
-A tour to Camp Nou is a real must things to do in Barcelona.
+For sports fans, one of the most thrilling places to visit in Barcelona is Camp Nou.
 It is the home ground of FC Barcelona and the largest stadium in Europe.
-Seating up to 99,786 people, this famous stadium is the third largest stadium in the world.
+Seating up to 99,786 people, this famous stadium is the third-largest stadium in the world.
 The fans do not go there only for football either.

 The stadium has held live concerts by acts like Michael Jackson, Bruce Springsteen, U2, Julio Iglesias, and was even used by Pope John II in 1982 to deliver mass to a congregation of over 121,000.
-One of the thrilling things to do in Barcelona is to grab a ticket of a game held in the Camp Nou and see Barcelona’s enthusiastic football fans at their most animated.
+One thing you can do is to grab a ticket for a game held in the Camp Nou and see Barcelona’s enthusiastic football fans at their most animated state.
 It will be a remarkable experience.

 Here you can actually see golden boots of great goal scorers of the past.
-You can also learn about the greats who have played for Barca over the years, including Maradona, Ronaldinho, Kubala and many others.
-If you gaze out across Camp Nou, you will figure out why it is one of the best places to visit in Barcelona.
-The self-guided tour of the stadium is an experience in itself.
+You can also learn about the greats who have played for Barca over the years, including Maradona, Ronaldinho, Kubala, and many others.
+If you gaze out across Camp Nou, the self-guided tour of the stadium is an experience in itself.

 This tour takes in the dressing rooms of the team, leads out through the tunnel onto the pitch and finishes in the presidential box.
-If you want, you will also get to see the television studio, the press room and the commentary boxes.
-It will take about 2½ hours for the whole visit of these great Barcelona tourist attractions.
+If you want, you will also get to see the television studio, the press room, and the commentary boxes.
+It will take about 2½ hours for the whole visit to the historic stadium.

 9. Museu Picasso

 If you are a fan of Pablo Picasso than the best places to visit in Barcelona for you is the Museu Picasso.
-Visiting the Museu Picasso is one of the most enlightening things to do in Barcelona.
-The Museu Picasso (Picasso Museum) is a crucial starting point for understanding the shaping years of Pablo Picasso.
-It is one of the most popular tourist attractions in Barcelona.
+The Museum is a crucial starting point for understanding the shaping years of Pablo Picasso.
 There are 4251 works done by Picasso exhibited here.
 The museum was opened in 1963.

 The Picasso Museum also reveals the artist’s relationship with Barcelona that was shaped in adolescence and that continued until his death.
 The collection of the museum is exclusive and virtually exhaustive up to the Blue Period.
 The collection also includes important works from 1917 and the series Las Meninas (1957).
 There is also an inclusive collection of the artist’s prints.

 The museum is housed in five adjoining medieval palaces in Barcelona’s La Ribera.
 The setting alone makes the Museu Picasso unique (and worth the probable queues).
-The pretty courtyards, galleries and staircases preserved in the first three of these buildings are as delightful as the collection inside.
-For these reasons, the museum is one of the best places to visit in Barcelona for all.
+The pretty courtyards, galleries, and staircases preserved in the first three of these buildings are as delightful as the collection inside.

-One of the most fascinating things to do in Barcelona is to visit Montjuic.
-As one of the best Barcelona tourist attractions, Montjuic is one of the most beautiful places to visit in Barcelona.
 The Montjuic is a hill located near the center of Barcelona.
-Among the places to visit in Barcelona, the Montjuic features a large number of attractions including the Spanish Village, the Magic Fountain and one of the city’s most important museums, MNAC.
-Most of these things to see in Barcelona have originated from two major events that took place in Montjuic: the 1929 International Exhibition and the 1992 Olympics.
+It features a large number of attractions including the Spanish Village, the Magic Fountain and one of the city’s most important museums, MNAC.
+Most of these have originated from two major events that took place in Montjuic: the 1929 International Exhibition and the 1992 Olympics.

-Visiting Montjuic is one of the relaxing things to do in Barcelona.
-Montjuic is a mountain inside the city.
+Montjuic is, in fact, a mountain inside the city.
 You will have a splendid view of Barcelona from all sides.
-Covered with flowers, exotic trees and giant cactus, the hill side is a great place to have a picnic.
+Covered with flowers, exotic trees, and giant cactus, the hillside is a great place to have a picnic.
 The eastern side of the hill is almost a sheer cliff, from where you can have a commanding view over the city’s harbor immediately below.
 Montjuic features another one of the most interesting tourist attractions in Barcelona named the Palau Nacional (National Palace).

 It was originally built as the central pavilion for the International Exhibition.
-The neo-Baroque style building houses the Museu Nacional d’Art de Catalunya (MNAC).
-As well as 19th and 20th century works of art, the museum also features Roman, Renaissance, and Gothic and Baroque art.
+The “neo-Baroque style” building houses the Museu Nacional d’Art de Catalunya (MNAC).
+As well as the 19th and 20th-century works of art, the museum also features Roman, Renaissance, and Gothic and Baroque art.
 There are also a number of sports facilities built for the 1992 Olympics.

 7. Font Magica

 You will never get bored of things to do in Barcelona.
-For instance, there are so many things to see in Barcelona.
-Among the places to visit in Barcelona, Font Magica is literally what the name suggest-a magic fountain.
+For instance, Font Magica is literally what the name suggest-a magic fountain.
 Font Magica or the Magic Fountain is the main feature of the collection of waterfalls and ponds on Avinguda Maria Cristina, which stretches from the Palau Nacional to Placa Espanya in Montjuic.
 This impressive fountain was constructed for the 1929 Barcelona International Exposition.

 The fountain delivers a spectacular display of color, light and water acrobatics with musical complement every Thursday to Sunday in the summer months and every Friday and Saturday during winter.
 At the same time, the Palau National is illuminated, providing a beautiful background.

-Visit Montjuic Magic Fountain, one of the most awesome places to visit in Barcelona, and be dumbfounded by the magnificent display of color, light, water and music, which generate over 50 kinds of shades and hues.
-The moving water jets, illuminated in changing shades and hues and synchronized with light and music, seem to be a magic dance which unfolds, subsides, rises and falls, is obscured and bursts forth before our eyes during the displays.
+Visit Montjuic Magic Fountain, and be dumbfounded by the magnificent display of color, light, water, and music, which generate over 50 kinds of shades and hues.
+The moving water jets, illuminated in changing shades and hues and synchronized with light and music, seem to be a magic dance that unfolds, subsides, rises and falls, is obscured and bursts forth before our eyes during the displays.

 Montjuic’s Magic Fountain is the chosen site for the “Piromusical” every year.
 It is a huge firework display with music and laser show, which is the closing event for Barcelona’s main festival, La Merce.